adfinis/grafana-dashboard-vault/README.md

 # Grafana Dashboard for Vault

-This is a Grafana Dashboard for Hashicorp Vault Metrics.
+This repository contains a Grafana Dashboard for Hashicorp Vault Enterprise with Disaster Recovery.
 It gives a overview about the status of your Hashicorp Vault Cluster, the utilization and health.

 ## Usage